Requests to Voluntarily Cancel Certain Pesticide Registrations

 A. Does this action apply to me?

 This action is directed to the public in general, and may be of interest to a wide range of stakeholders including environmental, human health, and agricultural advocates; the chemical industry; pesticide users; and members of the public interested in the sale, distribution, or use of pesticides.
+If you have any questions regarding the information in this notice, consult the person listed underFOR FURTHER INFORMATION CONTACT.

 B. What should I consider as I prepare my comments for EPA?